Dental Implant Placement

 Dental implant surgery is a procedure that replaces your missing tooth root with metal posts and replaces your missing tooth with natural-looking prosthesis.

-How your dental implant is placed depends upon the technique used and the condition of your jawbone.
+How your dental implant placed depends upon the technique used and the condition of your jawbone.
 Since the bone is required to heal, this process can take many months.

 Preparing for a Dental Implant Placement